techreturners/lm-lab-eks-gitops-devopsupskill/docs/FAQS.md

 ---

+### My terraform apply seems to be stuck, what should I do?

+Sometimes the terraform apply can intermittently hang when trying to setup your kubectl config.
+You'll see this because it will take over 20 mins to create the cluster and keep repeating the same step that it is waiting for.

+If you do experience this then simply hit Ctrl + C (to cancel the run) and then **re-run** `terraform apply` - it should identify that much of the items have been created and finish off with updating your kubeconfig.

+---

 ### Where do I run the `terraform destroy` command?

 - You need to run the `terraform destroy` command from the location where your terraform config is